nchendev/GameOfLife/README.md

 # CURRENT ISSUES
 Hey guys, this is a beginner side project I've been working on for the last 2 days or so.
 There is one issue that makes me want to drink bleach...

 Anyways... to locate the problematic code:

   step1: open the GameOfLine.sln file

   step2: navigate to Generator.cs

 Ok so the actual problem.
 If you're familiar with Conway's Game of Life each "tick" results in a new map as each cell follows specific rules.
 I got that part to work in a earlier version.
 Now, I'm trying to store each tick (represented by a 2d int array, int[,]thisGen, as well as another 2d int array, int[,]nextGen, to form the current and the next ticks.
 Each tick is added to Array[] aoa by the compile method(line 74).
 Lines 29-32 is where the user can choose which tick to retrieve.
 Depending on the answer, the program should retrieve the int[,] array stored in the answer position of the Array[] aoa, or aoa[answer]- unless I'm wrong.
-The visualize method that calls on the retrieved array is lines 86-105.
+The visualize method that calls onthe retrieved array is lines 86-105.
 Line 90 is the real problem I think.
-The aoa that I retrieved seemed to be just a 1d array, not the
-2d one that I should have stored.
+The aoa that I retrieved seemed to be just a 1d array, not the2d one that I should have stored.

 So in all, there are 4 areas from which the error could have come from:
   1) Line 21: initialization of Array[] aoa(possibly wrong kind of array?)
   2) Lines 29-32: retrieving the 2d int array from 1d array array aoa